shk91/IN48/README.md

 ![ER diagram](https://github.com/shk91/IN48/blob/main/IN48_ERD.jpg "Database schema")

  <h2> 4.
 Novel Solution </h2> <br>
+ &nbsp&nbsp&nbsp While we're using data collected from notifications, FIS can leverage data from its payment systems to have a single view of a person's finances.

  <h2> 5.
 Wow Factor </h2> <br>
  &nbsp&nbsp&nbsp  1.
 It will consolidate transaction data from all your bank accounts and credit cards, create one statement for all transactions which helps you to better plan your finances.<br>